REGION_ID is an abbreviated code that Google assigns

 based on the region you select when you create your app.
 The code does not

 correspond to a country or province, even though some region IDs may appear

 similar to commonly used country and province codes.
 For apps created after

 App Engine URLs.
 For existing apps created before this date, the

 region ID is optional in the URL.

 Custom runtimes let you build apps that run in an environment defined by a Dockerfile.
-By using a Dockerfile, you can use languages and packages that are not part of the Google Cloud Platform.
-Although the environment is customized, you can still manage it with the App Engine flexible environment toolchain for deployment and provisioning, and receive all the benefits of the App Engine flexible environment.
+By using a Dockerfile, you can use languages and packages that are not part of the Google Cloud and use the same resources and tooling that are used in the App Engine flexible environment.

 Before you begin

-1. Create a project in the Google Cloud Platform Console
+Create a new Cloud project by using the Cloud console:

-Clone the Hello World sample app repository to your local machine:
+Choose one of the following to download the Hello World sample app from GitHub, to your local machine:

 git clone https://github.com/GoogleCloudPlatform/appengine-custom-runtimes-samples